 Our emotions can lead us to our greatest joys and most painful sorrows.
 In their most creative capacity, they are guides pointing us towards who we truly are and what is most meaningful in our lives.
 At their most destructive, we are caught by them: lost in the grip of anger, sadness, fear, or overwhelm.
 This suffering is something we have all felt, but we can create more space, choice, and ease in the face of it.

 The Cultivating Emotional Balance training was sparked during a meeting between behavioral scientists, a neuroscientist, a monk, a philosopher, and the Dalai Lama in 2000, as a new approach to understanding our emotional lives.
 Combining contemporary scientific research with contemplative practices drawn from Buddhism, the Cultivating Emotional Balance training gives participants new tools for working with emotion.

 Over centuries, Buddhism has refined meditation methods which probe the nature of the mind and promote positive states of mind, including compassion.
 In these challenging times, the development of methods for “cultivating emotional balance” and promoting compassion for others is a tremendously important scientific and humanitarian goal.
 By integrating wisdom derived from two very different traditions, the Cultivating Emotional Balance training contributes to this important goal.

-The full program is a 42-hour training, but in shorter workshop you will be introduced to some of the key components of this training.
+The full program is a 42-hour training, but in this shorter workshop, you will be introduced to some of the key components of this training.

 • Understanding how emotions work, and how they can work for and not against us;